HallOfSam/Customer-Segmentation-Analysis-Tableau/README.md

 # Overview

-- Below is a customer order segmentation analysis, where I analyzed confidential direct marketing dataset (226K records, 100K customers) to guide customer engagement strategies.
+(1) Below is a customer order segmentation analysis, where I analyzed confidential direct marketing dataset (226K records, 100K customers) to guide customer engagement strategies.

-- The analysis is achieved through documenting channel buying patterns by leveraging RFM ranking, heatmap analysis, and trendline plotting, as shwon in Tableau dashboards.
+(2) The analysis is achieved through documenting channel buying patterns by leveraging RFM ranking, heatmap analysis, and trendline plotting, as shwon in Tableau dashboards.

-- Throught my analysis shown in the following dashboards, I discover 2 main problems faced by category O: **small sales volume and lack of high RFM ranking customers**.
-Therefore, with the help of the 2 dashboards below, we explain what actionable insgihts we can extract from the metrics.
+(3) Through my analysis, I discover 2 main problems faced by category O: **small sales volume and lack of high RFM ranking customers**.
+Therefore, with the help of the 2 dashboards below, I can explain what actionable insgihts we can extract from the metrics.

 # Level 1 Dashboard